Do you know how to improve SEO on website?

 You can see how people find your content.
-In our example, most visitors come through Google (this is usually the case), but you can also see how long the visitors are staying on your article.
+In our example, most visitors come through Google (usually the case), but you can also see how long the visitors stay on your article.

 What can you do with that information?

-Well, for example, if people from Facebook are staying on your article the longest that means that they are the most interested in your topic and you need to share your page to them.
+For example, if people from Facebook are staying on your article the longest, that means that they are the most interested in your topic, and you need to share your page with them.

-It is very important to optimize load time in countries that bring you the most visitors (we did analyze per countries in step 4 in GSC ).
-Also, we can check our top countries in GA, click Behaviour -> Overview -> Country -> View Full Report and the result will be the top 10 countries that bring you the most visitors.
+It is essential to optimize load time in countries with the most visitors (we did analyze per country in step 4 in GSC).
+Also, we can check our top countries in GA, click Behaviour -> Overview -> Country -> View Full Report, and the result will be the top 10 countries that bring you the most visitors.

-You can see that in the US our page loads more than 12 seconds (photo below) and that is a pretty bad result since our main traffic is from the US.
-You can check this statistic for any country and if you get a bad result (as we did), you need to fix this problem with loading page.
+You can see that our page loads more than 12 seconds (photo below) in the US, which is a pretty lousy result since our primary traffic is from the US.
+You can check this statistic for any country, and if you get a terrible outcome (as we did), you need to fix this problem by loading the page.

-Learn how to interpret all significant numbers from GSC and GA and beat competitors on your own, without paying a coin to analysts.
+Learn how to interpret all significant numbers from GSC and GA and beat competitors independently without paying a coin to analysts.